The Phantom of the Opera (song): Charts

-Nightwish version
+Nightwish cover

 In 2002, the Finnish symphonic metal band Nightwish recorded a cover of "The Phantom of the Opera", with their then lead (female) singer Tarja Turunen singing Christine's parts and the bassist and second (male) voice Marko Hietala singing the Phantom's parts.
 The song was released as part of their album Century Child; a live version is found in their 2006 live album, End of an Era, where Turunen and Hietala duet again on the song.
 The live version of the song reached critical acclaim, with the performance between Turunen and Hietala often considered one of the highlights of the band's career, and has reached over 150 million combined views on YouTube.

 In January 2023, the song was performed for the first time in 17 years during Nightwish's Human. :II: Nature.
 World Tour in Amsterdam, with Floor Jansen and Henk Poort as the vocalists.
 Jansen and Poort had already performed the song on the Dutch TV show Beste Zangers in 2019, to much critical acclaim.

 2023 also marked the first official performance of the song between Turunen and Hietala in 18 years, where Hietala made a special appearance while Turunen was on her Living the Dream Tour in Pratteln.
 Later, it would continue to be performed by the two as a part of Turunen's Living the Dream Together tour with Hietala.